For bio details of a team member, click on their photo

 Adedeji Adekunle is a Programme Manager with the Premium Times Centre for Investigative Journalism where he leads the Research and Capacity Development Unit of the Centre.
 With an educational background in Mathematics and Computer Science as well as Information Technology, he employs data journalism, civic technology and open data as tools to engage the government as well as act as a catalyst for public participation and contribution to developmental issues.

 He is also a trainer with a specialization in data journalism, fact-checking journalism and evidenced-based advocacy; fields in which he has trained over 700 professionals in journalism, government and civil society organizations over the years.
 An avid advocate for open data and transparency in governance and policy, he has a passion for good and efficient governance driven by human capital investment and public participation as the basis for overall national growth.
-He provides programmatic leadership and support for Dubawa in Nigeria and Ghana.
+He provides programmatic leadership and support for all Dubawa country offices.

 Ebele Oputa is a frontline leader who helps organizations do new things or do existing things more efficiently.
 She has provided strategic, technical and programmatic oversight as well as editorial support of Dubawa since its inception.
 She is an experienced Programme Officer with a demonstrated history of working in the non-profit organization management industry including the United Nations Office of Drugs and Crime.
 Skilled in Negotiation, Training, Leadership, Project Management, and Strategic Communications, Ebele has a Master of Laws (LLM) focused on International Trade and Commercial Law from Durham University.